lovvtide/nostr-torrent/README.md

 }
 ```

-The client can pull the metadata for torrents referenced in any event, the id of the torrent needs to be added as an "e" tag to the tags array of the event that is referencing it.
+The client can pull the metadata for torrents referenced in any event, the id of the torrent needs to be added as an `e` tag to the tags array of the event that is referencing it.

 ### Reference an infohash event

-For text note events that contain a link to a file represented by an infohash event (kind 9), it's recommended to include the id of the infohash event (kind 9) as an "e" tag of the text note (kind 1) event.
+For text note events that contain a link to a file represented by an infohash event (kind 2001), it's recommended to include the id of the infohash event (kind 2001) as an `e` tag of the text note (kind 1) event.

 ```
 {